bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/matrix/README.md

 Matrices
 ========

 In mathematics, a **matrix** (plural **matrices**) is a rectangular array or table of numbers, symbols, or expressions, arranged in rows and columns.
-For example, the dimension of the matrix below is `2 × 3` (read “two by three”), because there are two rows and three columns:
+For example, the dimension of the matrix below is `2 × 3` (read "two by three”), because there are two rows and three columns:

     | 1  9 -13 |
     | 20 5 -6  |